sruthiravindra/wordofmouth/README.md

 - add functionality to the 'leave a review' button in ContactCard.js
 - prevent a user from requesting a contact if a request has already been sent
 - replace 'request contact' button on WorkerProfilePage.js with contact info if in current user's contacts
+- in requestsSlice.js updateRequest thunk, push the from_id user's profile into the current User's contacts
 - rework the geocode and distance away feature which is displayed on WorkerCard.js and WorkerProfilePage.js
 - remove WorkerFilteredList.js ?
 The data is now being filtered as it is fetched
 - rename ServicesPage.js to WorkerSearchPage.js ?